 Groundhog Day Math Worksheets

 Why is there a Ground Hog's Day?
-An American tradition that dates back over 200 years, Groundhog Day is a celebration where Americans gather around in Punxsutawney, Pennsylvania, to watch a groundhog predict the weather for the next six weeks.
+This is an American tradition that dates back over 200 years.
+Groundhog Day is a celebration where Americans gather around in Punxsutawney, Pennsylvania, to watch a groundhog, that folklore suggests can predict the weather for the next six weeks.
 Even though the day is not a public holiday, it is widely observed in the USA.
 Every year on February 2nd, a groundhog is said to forecast the weather by looking for his shadow.
-If the sun is out and shining, and the groundhog sees it, it is said to give six more weeks of winter.
-However, if the weather is cloudy, the forecast is of an early spring.
-Due to the weather being different in the different parts of the States, may town in Canada and the U.S have their own groundhogs for weather prediction with their own traditions and cultures for the groundhog day.
+If the sun is out and shining, and the groundhog sees the shadow, it is said to result in six more weeks of winter.
+However, if the weather is cloudy, the forecast is for an early spring.
+Due to the weather being different in the different parts of the States, many towns in Canada and the U.S have their own groundhogs for weather prediction with their own traditions and cultures for the Groundhog Day.
 February 2 is the day where two things always happen: A) we find out how much longer winter will be.
 B) teachers are scrambling to find Groundhog Hog materials.
 We never seen anything available for math.
 Hopefully this helps you solve #2.

 Core Aligned and Leveled Collection

 - Counting Forward up to 20(K.CC.A.2.
 D.10) - Write the next number in each of the box sets.

 - Groundhog Subtraction(K.OA.A.1.J.5) - Use the pictures to subtract by placing an "X" on the pictures that you are taken away.

 - Celebrating Groundhogs Day with Tens and Ones(K.NBT.A.1.
 D.16) - Write the number that is in the tens place and the number in the ones place.

 - Comparison Word Problems(1.0A.A.1.G.4) - Mark your answer to the following comparison word problems.